ThanhTrang1741/carbon_emission_analysis/README.md

 ![image](https://github.com/user-attachments/assets/844ed99d-2167-4ca4-bbc1-668f5381b9ab)

-**The total_carbon_fp seem to vary significantly from year to year, with a notable increase in 2015 - 10840415 pcf compared to the other years**
+**-->The total_carbon_fp seem to vary significantly from year to year, with a notable increase in 2015 - 10840415 pcf compared to the other years**

 ## 7. Which industry groups has demonstrated the most notable decrease in carbon footprints (PCFs) over time?